- Style is aging well

 The 2020 GMC Canyon makes the most sense in SLE trim.

 The 2020 GMC Canyon is available in so many configurations that buyers will be hard-pressed to find one that doesn’t suit their needs and tastes.
-We give it 6 out of 10 here for its wide lineup, and its good infotainment.
-(Read more about how we rate cars.)
+We give it 6 out of 10 here for its good infotainment.

 Fleet buyers should opt for the Canyon SL, which features hose-down vinyl seats with power adjustability on the driver’s side as well as a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
 This trim only comes in extended cab form, however, and rear-wheel-drive is the only setup.